kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

 = 1.0.3 =
 * Revised thumbnail cleanup to make sure temp files aren't deleted when generating thumbnails for more than one video at a time.
-Still a little shaky.

 = 1.0.2 - October 21, 2011 =
 * Fixed a shocking number of unenclosed stings in get_options() calls.
 Bad programming.
 Didn't affect functionality, but will stop generating errors.